fjb2020/darktable-scripts/README.md

 - Windows 11 ARM running in a VM on Apple Silicon

 - darktable 4.8.0 and above
-- DxO PureRAW 3 and 4
+- DxO PureRAW 3
+- NOTE - DxO PureRAW 4 is currently not supported due to changes in the way version 4 runs work is ongoing to fix this

 ### ZereneStacker